The QT Difference

 Dense breasts are common.
 Changes to breast tissue due to aging is normal.
 Even cysts are typical.
 Did you know that over 90% of “abnormal” mammograms are a part of normal breast changes during life?

-When we have images that show clear information about your breast tissue, we can identify what is benign, and what’s problematic.
+When we have images that show clear information about your breast tissue, we hope to identify what is benign, and what’s problematic.
 Our studies are moving us closer to understanding the difference, and our research trials are designed to see if new technology can make unnecessary callbacks a thing of the past.